Graph-based Topology Reasoning for Driving Scenes: Introduction

-Imagine that an autonomous vehicle is navigating towards a complex intersection and planning to go straight: it is wondering which one of the lanes in front to drive into and which traffic signal to follow.
-This high-level intellectual problem requires the vehicle not only to accurately perceive lanes, but also to understand the topology relationship from sensor inputs.
-Specifically, the driving scene topology includes: (1) the \textbf{lane topology graph} comprises centerlines as well as their connectivity, (2) and the \textbf{assignment relationship} between lanes and traffic elements (\eg, traffic lights, traffic boards and, road markers).
-As illustrated in \cref{fig:motivation}, they altogether provide explicit navigation signals for downstream tasks such as motion prediction and planning~\cite{bansal2018chauffeurnet, chai2020multipath}.
+\IEEEPARstart{I}{magine} that an autonomous vehicle is navigating towards a complex intersection and planning to go straight: it is wondering which one of the lanes in front to drive into and which traffic signal to follow.
+This high-level intellectual problem requires the agent not only to perceive lane position accurately, but also to understand the topology relationship from sensor inputs.
+Specifically, the driving scene topology includes: (1) the \textbf{lane topology graph} comprising centerlines as well as their connectivity, (2) and the \textbf{assignment relationship} between lanes and traffic elements (\eg, traffic lights, traffic boards, and road markers).
+As illustrated in \cref{fig:motivation}, they altogether build a topological structure that provides explicit navigation signals for downstream tasks such as motion prediction and planning~\cite{bansal2018chauffeurnet, chai2020multipath}.